www-smithchain-com/Apex-Camera-Extension-ACE/README.md

 ### APEX Camera Extension (ACE)

 APEX Camera Extension (ACE) will use for to open a camera and capture an image in APEX Collection.
+It is also usefull for mobile phone you can easily access front or rare view through this plugin.

 ![Preview](https://raw.githubusercontent.com/www-smithchain-com/Apex-Camera-Extension-ACE/main/preview.gif)